Sin clouded mind of our people. They grope in the dark without light, and he maketh them to stagger like a drunken man (Job 12:25).

 The evil spirit robbed you of your mind and freedom

 And throws you now to fire, now to water,

 Hits you against the rock and drives to the forest.

-An even more vivid picture of the bloody Russia revolution of 1917 was painted by a poet, a prophet who till recently was little known in Russia not being included even in the Russian poetic anthologies of the 20th century (because of his spiritual closeness to the Royal family and loyalty to the Orthodox monarchy) Sergey S. Bekhteev (1879 - 1954):
+An even more vivid picture of the bloody Russian revolution of 1917 was painted by a poet and prophet who till recently was little known in Russia, not having been included even in the Russian poetic anthologies of the 20th century (because of his spiritual closeness to the Royal family and loyalty to the Orthodox monarchy), Sergey S. Bekhteev (1879–1954):

 Churches and houses are collapsing,